joshbeckman/andjosh.github.io/_posts/2015-03-23-harnessing-human-potential.md

 - Online activity
     - Imagine how much computation could be completed passively if every webpage could increment a procedural calculation.
 - Lack of physical exertion
-    - What if you sat eight hours a day in a chair that uses your weight to grind out frictional energy, slowing sinking over the course of the hour.
+    - What if you sat eight hours a day in a chair that uses your weight to grind out frictional energy, slowing sinking over the course of the hour?
 Reaching the bottom each hour is a good reminder to stand up and stretch.